trothr/xmitmsgx/Functions.md

 ## Methods in the Java Interface

+All methods in the Java interface are defined as returning a string, but for most the string is empty and should be ignored.

+Methods in the Java interface are:

 * method `version()`

 * method `init(library,options)`

 * method `print(messageid,argarray)`

 * method `string(messageid,argarray)`

 * method `quit(libobj)`